dmarman/lorca/README.md

 # Lorca.js
 Lorca is a NLP library for Spanish written in javascript.
-Tokenization, concordance, stemmer, statistics, sentiment analysis, readability and more!
+Tokenization, concordance, stemmer, statistics, sentiment analysis, readability, tf-idf and more!

 ## Installation
 ### Client-side